 1. Housing: Acquisition and construction of affordable housing projects, including land purchase, housing rehabilitation, certain “soft” costs related to affordable housing development, and homebuyer assistance programs.
 Properties must be located in Fort Collins.
 For more information, or to determine eligibility, contact Beth Rosen at 970-221-6812 or YnJvc2VuQGZjZ292LmNvbQ==

 3. Public Service: Non-profit agencies (501©3) serving a majority of people whose income is 80% or below the Area Median Income (AMI) and living in the City of Fort Collins.
-For more information contact Sharon Thomas at 970-221-6595 or c3Rob21hc0BmY2dvdi5jb20=
+For more information contact Adam Molzer at 970-221-6757 or YW1vbHplckBmY2dvdi5jb20=

 Funds will be allocated to non-profit agencies, affordable housing providers, and other entities serving a majority of Fort Collins clients who are low- and moderate- income households.
 FUNDS ARE NOT AVAILABLE FOR INDIVIDUALS.